2025 Solar Incentives Guide for Somerset, KY - Tax Credits & Rebates

 Next Steps for Installing Solar in Somerset

-The expanding number of solar incentives available has contributed greatly to the increase in the adoption of solar energy nationwide over the past 15 years.
-You can get solar incentives from the Kentucky government, the federal government or your local utility company.
-Speaking with your local Somerset solar panel installation expert is the right first step towards getting the most money possible when you switch to solar energy.
+The expanding number of solar incentives available has contributed greatly to the increase in the adoption of solar energy nationwide over the last 15 years.
+You might qualify for solar incentives from your local utility company, the Kentucky government or the federal government.
+Speak with your local solar panel installer today to discover more about the various programs and to save as much money as possible on a solar system for your Somerset home.

 EcoWatch's Somerset, KY Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your system, or any local Somerset solar installer, can help you learn what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your solar system, or any local Somerset solar installer, can help you understand what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.